-Conference participants who register at the Medical Professional Level will be able to claim CME credits
+Conference participants who register at the Medical Professional Level are able to claim CME credits

 Medical Professionals - $205